 PBL and especially RBL are experienced as very inspiring by students.
 You are in charge of your learning process, which increases your motivation.
 Working actively with the study material, you will delve deeper into issues and your ability to collect, structure and retain information will increase considerably.

 In the Biobased Materials programme, you'll play a central role in shaping your own education.
 With compulsory courses and electives, you have plenty of room to choose your own set of courses that fit your specific interests and career ambitions.

 The master Biobased Materials comprises mandatory courses in semester 1.
 In semesters 2 and 3, students can elect courses that fit their interest and are beneficiary for their academic development.
 At the end you will do your master thesis research project that will comprises 8 months of research.

 You can find the list of courses that you will follow during the first and second year on our programme website.

 A major challenge in the transition towards a biobased society is the development of biobased alternatives for materials that are currently used as well as the development of new sustainable materials.
 Consequently, biobased materials are an important focal point in materials science research.

 Universities, research institutes and businesses are joining forces to develop and implement biobased materials in society.
 There is a growing demand for experts in this field, so the career prospects for our graduates are promising.
 The multidisciplinary master's in Biobased Materials prepares you for career opportunities at: universities, businesses: R&D, research institutes, governmental institutions, environmental organisations, consultancy firms, start-up companies and NGOs.

-On our website, you can find more information on the masters programmes offered at Maastricht University as well as career prospects for your future and what our alumni doing at the moment.
+On our website, you can find more information about the career prospects for your future and what our alumni doing at the moment.